firebase/genkit/docs-go/plugins/firebase.md

 # Firebase Genkit Plugin

-The Firebase plugin for Genkit allows flows to integrate with Firebase services, such as Firestore, Authentication in a streamlined way.
+The Firebase plugin for Genkit allows flows to integrate seamlessly with Firebase services, such as Firestore and Firebase Authentication.

-This plugin includes initialization for Firebase, a retriever for Firestore, and Firebase Authentication integration for flow security.
+This plugin includes initialization for Firebase, a retriever for Firestore, and Firebase Authentication integration for enhanced flow security.

 ## Prerequisites